goodalexander/goodalexander.github.io/_posts/2023-07-09-stress-zero.md

 Stress zero is a three part practice.

-Begin with strong spiritual intent.
+1. Begin with strong spiritual intent.
 In my case, this typically involves trying to establish myself as a conduit to let higher consciousness flow into the world.
-State the intention with force.
+2. State the intention with force.
 Record it - I use the OtterAI app, because I like analyzing my prayers as part of my faith
-State gratitude.
+3. State gratitude.
 Something you’re grateful for, that’s helping your life feel smooth and good.
-That is allowing the intention to flow freely from you
+That is allowing the intention to flow freely from you.
 Do modified CBT, thought by thought until you can say definitively that your stress levels are functionally zero

-Modified CBT is where you identify a negative thought and
+Modified CBT is where I identify a negative thought and
 1. Identify its cognitive distortions
 2. Evaluate its usefulness towards achieving the Intention
-3. Call upon your faith to crush the thought into the right size.
-For example, if you’re feeling 8/10 pain due to a breakup - the right amount might be 2/10.
+3. Call upon my faith to crush the thought into the right size.
+For example, if I'm feeling 8/10 pain due to a breakup - the right amount might be 2/10.
 Why?
 Because if there’s a universal consciousness, severed connections merit some pain.
 Both to honor the relationship as well as to honor the shared emotional creation.
 But not crippling pain.
-Because crippling pain prevents you from moving forward in service of faith.
+Because crippling pain prevents me from moving forward in service of faith.
-4. (optional) Call upon your gratitude to take the edge off.
+4. (optional) Call upon my gratitude to take the edge off.

-Stress Zero should last somewhere between 10 minutes if you’re not very stressed, and 30 minutes if you’re very stressed.
+I do Stress Zero for 10 minutes if I'm not very stressed, and 30 minutes if I'm very stressed.
+Unlike CBT where I get about 1-2 hours of benefit, with Stress Zero - average duration is 24-48 hours.

 Note I’m not a psychologist, or a guru, or something like that.
 You probably shouldn’t implement any of this.
 I’m writing this, in part, to digitize and crystallize my consciousness.
 Not going to Burning Man though.